-NASHVILLE, TN — A lot of people with lousy credit and no bank account are telling Uncle Sam to leave payday lenders alone because they have nowhere else to go.
+NASHVILLE, TN — A lot of people with lousy credit and no bank account are telling Uncle Sam to leave payday loan lenders alone because they have nowhere else to go.

 Meanwhile, Tennessee Citizen Action Executive Director Andy Spears says people should ask friends, relatives, your boss and church before getting a loan with high interest rates.

-That’s the conflict over title loans and payday lenders like Advance Financial, led by Michael Hodges.
+That’s the conflict over title loans and payday loan lenders like Advance Financial, led by Michael Hodges.
 They’re arguing over Consumer Financial Protection Bureau plans.

 Oct.
 7 is the deadline for comments to CFPB which fined Wells Fargo $100 million for creating 2,000,000 bogus-accounts with fees customers didn’t know about.